lab1092/blender-manual_ja/manual/game_engine/physics.rst

 Go to :menuselection:`Game --> Show Physics Visualization` to show lines representing various attributes of the Bullet representation of your objects.
-Note that these might be easier to see when you turn on Wireframe Mode (:kbd:`z`) before you press :kbd:`p`.
+Note that these might be easier to see when you turn on Wireframe Mode (:kbd:`Z`) before you press :kbd:`P`.
 Also note that you can see how the Bullet triangulation is working (it busts all your Quads to Tris at run-time, but the BGE meshes are still quads at run-time).

 - **RGB/XYZ Widget** - Representing the object's Local Orientation and Origin.
 - **Green** - "sleeping meshes" that are not moving, saving calculations until an external event "wakes" it.
 - **White** - White lines represent active bounding meshes at are undergoing physics calulations, untill such calculations are so small that the object is put to rest.
-This is how you can see the effects of the :guilabel:`Collision Bounds`.
+This is how you can see the effects of the *Collision Bounds*.
   - **Thick, or Many White Lines** - A compound collision mesh/meshes.
 - **Violet** - Bounding meshes for Soft bodies.
 - **Red** - The Bounding Box, the outer boundary of object.
 It is always aligned with global X Y and Z, and is used to optimize calculations.
 Also represents meshes that have been forced into "no sleep" status.